locka99/opcua/README.md

 This server will accept connections, allow you to browse the address space and subscribe to variables.

-Refer to the `sample-server/` and `sample-client/` examples for something that adds variables to the address space and changes their values on a timer.
+Refer to the `samples/simple-server/` and `samples/simple-client/` examples for something that adds variables to the address space and changes their values.

 ## Type generation from schemas